-Hydraulic cylinders are used in many industrial applications including a variety of manufacturing equipment and engineering vehicles, or civil engineering equipment.
+Hydraulic cylinders are used in many industrial applications, including various manufacturing equipment and engineering vehicles or civil engineering equipment.
 Hydraulic cylinders may encounter challenges for a variety of reasons.
-Regular equipment inspection, and a good preventive maintenance plan will help decrease the chances of cylindrical failure due to the following reasons:
+Regular equipment inspection and a good preventive maintenance plan will help decrease the chances of cylindrical failure due to the following reasons:

-- Seal Leakage: One of the most common reasons we see cylinder failure is due to seal leakage.
-This can be caused by a variety of reasons, from something as simple as an incorrect fitting to inappropriate metalwork clearances.
+One of the most common reasons we see cylinder failure is due to seal leakage.
+This can be caused by various reasons, from something as simple as an incorrect fitting to inappropriate metalwork clearances.
 Some other causes of hydraulic cylinder seal leakage might be something like markings on seal grooves or corrosion.

-- Contaminated Fluid: Fluid contamination is another major reason for the cylindrical failure.
+Fluid contamination is another major reason for cylindrical failure.
 Abrasive particles that are trapped in a contaminated fluid can bring severe damage to the piston rod or seal surface.
-Airborne contamination is usually induced by a faulty wiper seal.
+A faulty wiper seal usually induces airborne contamination.

-- Damaged Rod Bearings or Piston Rods: It is also common to see damaged rod bearings or piston rods that lead to hydraulic cylinder failure.
-This is caused due to improper alignment between load and the cylinder, thereby resulting in a bending, or side loading.
+It is also common to see damaged rod bearings or piston rods that lead to hydraulic cylinder failure.
+This is caused due to improper alignment between the load and the cylinder, resulting in bending or sideloading.

-- Internally Corroded Barrel: Contaminated fluid inside a cylinder can lead to internal corrosion.
+The contaminated fluid inside a cylinder can lead to internal corrosion.
 This can be avoided by blocking the water ingress inside the cylinder.
-However, it may be a sign that cylinder is being used in an environment, where it should not be used.
-It’s important for an expert to determine what the cause of the corrosion is and how it should be remedied.
+However, it may be a sign that the cylinder is being used in an environment where it should not be used.
+It’s important for an expert to determine the cause of the corrosion and how it should be remedied.

-There are various other reasons for a cylindrical failure ranging from high pressure conditions to side loading and more.
-However, if you notice any symptoms of hydraulic cylinder failure, you can immediately contact an expert preventative maintenance service such as Yarbrough Industries.
+There are various other reasons for a cylindrical failure ranging from high-pressure conditions to side loading and more.
+However, if you notice any hydraulic cylinder failure symptoms, you can immediately contact an expert preventative maintenance service such as Yarbrough Industries.